“Talent wins games, but teamwork and intelligence win championships.” – Michael Jordan[i]

 - Conflict – High-performing teams see conflict as an important part of business decisions and overcome it in a formal and constructive way to achieve optimal results.

 - Decision-Making – Total alignment from the team allows for an efficient and effective decision-making process that is void of making decisions too quickly or not quickly enough.
-There are different ways to approaching a decision, but all lead to team buy-in.
+There are different ways of approaching a decision, but all lead to team buy-in.

 - Rules of the Road – Not only is the process, behaviors, and decision-making agreed upon by the team, but working together by these engagement guidelines is constantly monitored in meetings on a regular basis.